Political positions of Rand Paul: Anti-discrimination legislation

-In a 2002 letter to Bowling Green, Kentucky's Daily News, Paul said that the U.S. Fair Housing Act, "ignores the distinction between private and public property."
+In a 2002 letter to Bowling Green, Kentucky's Daily News, Paul said that the Fair Housing Act "ignores the distinction between private and public property."
 He added: "Decisions concerning private property and associations should in a free society be unhindered.
 As a consequence, some associations will discriminate."
 In April 2010, in an interview for the Louisville Courier-Journal, he said "I think it's a bad business decision to exclude anybody from your restaurant — but, at the same time, I do believe in private ownership."
 On May 20, 2010, in an interview on MSNBC's The Rachel Maddow Show, he suggested he would have wanted to modify one section of the Civil Rights Act that dealt with private institutions, while keeping the parts prohibiting discrimination in the public sector.
 On May 22, 2010, in an interview on CNN's The Situation Room, he expressed there was "a need for federal intervention" and declared he would have voted for the law.
 Glenn Kessler of The Washington Post felt there Paul had discrepancies on whether private enterprise could discriminate.

 In April 2013, in a speech at Howard University, he said "It's a mischaracterization of my position.
 I've never been against the Civil Rights Act, ever, and I continue to be for the Civil Rights Act as well as the Voting Rights Act.
 There was one interview that had a long, extended conversation about the ramifications beyond race, and I have been concerned about the ramifications of certain portions of the Civil Rights Act beyond race, as they are now being applied to smoking, menus, listing calories and things on menus, and guns.
 And so I do question some of the ramifications and the extensions but I never questioned the Civil Rights Act and never came out in opposition to the Civil Rights Act or ever introduced anything to alter the Civil Rights Act."